espressomd/espresso/doc/sphinx/inter_bonded.rst

 -------------------------

 This bond can be used to apply Langevin thermalization on the centre of mass and the distance of a particle pair.
-Each thermostat can have it's own temperature and friction coefficient.
+Each thermostat can have its own temperature and friction coefficient.

 The bond is configured with::